Monitor Basics in Plain English

 A bright screen causes eye fatigue?

 At first glance, a bright screen seems clear and easy to see.
 However, a screen that is too bright is a primary cause of eye fatigue.
-On the other hand, if a display is too dark it is too difficult to see and also adds to eyestrain.
+On the other hand, if a display is too dark it is too difficult to see and also adds to eye fatigue.
 At EIZO, we tested the effects of our Auto EcoView, which automatically adjusts the screen's brightness to an appropriate level in response to ambient lighting.

-Did you perceive flicker?
+Did you notice flickering?

 How to reduce blue light on an LCD monitor